stoermelder/vcvrack-packone/docs/ReMove.md

 ### REC-output

-The REC-output sends a trigger everytime a recording starts or stops.
+The REC-output can be configured as a gate or to trigger everytime a recording starts or stops.

 ### IN-input